 However, the user can add any valid commands as part of the script.
 HOD will execute this script setting HADOOP\CONF\DIR automatically to point to the allocated cluster.
 So users do not need to worry about this.
-The users however need to create a cluster directory just like when using the allocate operation.
+They also do not need to create a cluster directory as in the operation mode.